Apple’s Screen Time API has some major issues

 the app is actually blocked by – because in there, strangely the old tokens remain present.

 So all in all, crucial context is missing: is this a Re-Interevntion?
 A Good Morning Countdown?
 A Block Session?
 A Block Schedule?
 A Focus Filter?
+No way to know!

 There are many reasons why an app could be blocked by one sec – if a fresh, unknown token is provided to the Shield Confirguation Delegate there’s no way the code can determine the appropirate user interface.